Māori Practitioners Advisory Committee

 Georgia Nankivell (Ngāpuhi, Ngāti Raukawa) - Radiation Therapist

-Georgia has worked as a Radiation Therapist (RT) at Auckland City Hospital since 2016.
-During this time she’s developed a strong focus on supporting Māori health equity within radiation oncology.
+Georgia was appointed to Te Manu Mātārae in July 2023.
+She has worked as a radiation therapist at Auckland City Hospital since 2016.
+During this time, she’s developed a strong focus on supporting Māori health equity within radiation oncology.

 Georgia has a special interest in cultural safety and mana-enhancing quality improvements in the clinical space, and is passionate about working alongside whānau Māori coming for radiation treatment from the wider Tāmaki Makaurau and Te Tai Tokerau regions.

-Ma'ifuna'i Shannon Ioane-Moala - Lay member
+Ma'ifuna'i Shannon Ioane-Moala - Lay person

 Shannon was appointed to the Medical Radiation Technologists Board in November 2022.
-And more recently to Te Manu Mātārae.
+She was appointed to Te Manu Mātārae in May 2024.

 Shannon has presented her work at the University of Auckland, NZ Course in Paediatric Radiology and NZ General Paediatrics Forum.
 She has a special interest in cultural safety and engagement, paediatric and whānau outcomes and representation of Māori and Pasifika in the profession.